Header image courtesy of Lenni Cipriotti, AKC Breeder of Merit

 3. They Hunt In Packs

-4. The GBGV and PBGV Used To Be Interbred
+4. The GBVB and PBVB Used To Be Interbred

-Grand Basset Griffon Vendéens were used to hunt wolves and deer, while Petit Basset Griffon Venden were used to hunt rabbit, hare, and sometimes birds.
-But the PBGV and GBGV did not become separate breeds until the 1970s.
+Grand Basset Griffon Vendéens were used to hunt wolves and deer, while Petit Basset Griffon Vendéens were used to hunt rabbit, hare, and sometimes birds.
+But the PBVB and GBVB did not become separate breeds until the 1970s.
 The litters used to be interbred, and the puppies were separated by size.
-Today, there are other key differences in these two breeds in addition to size.
-In proportion to their height, the GBGV has a longer muzzle, longer ears, a longer back, and a longer tail.
+Today, there are other key differences in these two breeds besides size.
+In proportion to their height, the GBVB has have a longer muzzle, longer ears, a longer back, and a longer tail.

 Photo courtesy of Lenni Cipriotti, AKC Breeder of Merit

 5. Their Name Is Quite Descriptive

 Let’s break down the full name: “Grand” is a French word that means large, so it fits the bigger version of the two Basset Griffon Vendéen breeds.
 “Basset” means low.
 “Griffon” is a type of wire coat, and “Vendéen” comes from Vendée, the region of France where the breed originated.